comhendrik/comhendrik/README.md

 <p>My name is Hendrik.
 I am a developer from Germany.
 I've never been in the professional field, but I try to learn as much as I can.</p>

-- 💻 I’m currently working on **getting my website connected to a MongoDB database**
+- 💻 I’m currently working on **getting my website connected to a MongoDB database**.

 - 🤖 I'm very interested in AI besides my projects